 After dropping out of graduate school, I took a job at Lindamood Bell Learning Processes, a private remedial firm that specializes in reading remediation.
 I taught hundreds of students and trained scores of teachers, but I wanted a more holistic curriculum.
 That's why I took Waldorf teacher training.
 However, I was disappointed in the quality of reading instruction: it was based on indications for a foreign language (German).
 English is not German; consequently, we need to go beyond Steiner's indications to teach literacy in English.

 A second part of the thesis—the phases of literacy, or the Roadmap to Literacy (based on brain development)—came later.
 I realized that many students would not be ready for phonics right after learning the alphabet because their phonemic awareness would be too underdeveloped to support decoding.
 That realization became the basis for the phases of learning to read and spell, or the Roadmap to Literacy.
 It is based on the work of Bear et al in Words Their Way and modified based on my experience and the experience of my students.

 The final part of the thesis--recapitulation of the history of writing and reading--was a speculative thought I followed up on when I got sick and had rather too much time on my hands.

 I used these three points of the thesis to craft a way to end the reading wars.
 When I studied Steiner, I saw that he had reached the same conclusion I had: Teachers should not take sides in the reading wars.
 Instead, all reading methodologies should be included.
 I developed the idea to its logical conclusion in The Roadmap to Literacy: Renewal of Literacy® Edition.

 I am in the process of making online, on-demand courses to show people how to use the books.
 Wish me luck and check them out!

 If I have questions or comments, what is the best way to get in touch?

-Use the form to submit a question or comment.
-I will do my best to respond.
+Go to this form to submit a question or comment.